Sachintha-Sandaruwan-Bandara/BURGER-SHOP-POS-BACKEND/README.md

 Contributions are welcome!
 Please follow these steps:

 Fork the repository.
-Create a new branch (git checkout -b feature-branch).
+Create a new branch:

+git checkout -b feature-branch
+Commit your changes:
+bash
+Copy code
-Commit your changes (git commit -m 'Add new feature').
+git commit -m 'Add new feature'
-Push to the branch (git push origin feature-branch).
+Push to the branch:
+bash
+Copy code
+git push origin feature-branch
 Open a Pull Request.

 License
 This project is licensed under the MIT License.
 See the LICENSE file for more details.